Are you struggling to brew the perfect cup of coffee with your Moka Pot?

 Proper cleaning of the Moka Pot also helps prevent off-tastes that resemble burntness.

-By mastering these techniques, you’ll safeguard your moka pot coffee from any bitterness or unpleasant flavors associated with burnt beans.
+By mastering these techniques, you’ll safeguard your Moka Pot coffee from any bitterness or unpleasant flavors associated with burnt beans.

 Optimal extraction from your coffee grounds while using a Moka Pot requires attention to temperature.